ZeyadTarekk/Embedded-Systems-Labs/README.md

 # Embedded-Systems-Labs
 - Labs solutions for the Embedded Systems Course taught at Cairo University.
+(Requirements document included for each lab)